Snowflake-Labs/spcs-templates/user-metrics/tutorial - visualize_metrics_using_grafana/Upload.md

 git clone https://github.com/Snowflake-Labs/spcs-templates.git
 ```

-4. Change to the user-metrics directory.
+4. Go to [user-metrics/metrics-service-grafana](../metrics-service-grafana/) directory.
 This directory has source code for the visualization service that you are creating.

 5. To enable Docker to upload images on your behalf to your image repository, you must use the docker login command to authenticate to the Snowflake registry:
 ```commandline